Did you know that the ACTUAL BIRTH EXPERIENCE can affect a child’s cravings . . . for life?

 Our children’s cravings become distorted when pathogenic bugs introduce addictive substances into their bloodstreams, but we can restore balance by replenishing their bodies with healthy bacteria.
 And that, dear readers, is why my first piece of advice when it comes to nourishing your little ones is:

 I’m talking about beneficial bacteria, of course!
-Although not a technically a first food, probiotics lay the foundation what your baby craves for the rest of his or her life.
+Although not a technically one of a baby’s first foods, probiotics lay the foundation what your baby craves for the rest of his or her life.
 So, what if we had no idea about this when your baby was born?
 Can it be turned around?
 Absolutely!

 In the next few weeks I’ll be sharing tips for promoting good colonization at birth, plus ideas for overcoming an imperfect start with the little ones we already have!